 Pushing through the hard stuff takes an incredible amount of strength, courage and confidence.
 On your hardest of days when you don’t understand why that season is happening to you, or when it’s ever going to end – you have to persevere.
 I know you’re physically, mentally, or emotionally exhausted.
 I know you have no idea how you are going to make it to the next day.
 Keep pushing.
 You must first believe there is light at the end of the tunnel.
 The power of positivity is amazing!

 Also, celebrate the little victories and happy moments.
 There is good in each day and you must consciously look for it!
 This can be laughing with your friends, smiling at a sweet gesture, or simply making it through another hard day.
 Write it down!
 Don’t let negativity consume you.
 When we take time to acknowledge the good it reminds us the glass is still half full.
 On those incredibly hard days, read over the good as a reminder of how far you have come in all of this.

 Don’t say it’s “good enough” or give the excuse that “the good stuff outweighs the bad stuff”.
 Would you give advice to your friend or child to settle?
 No, you want the best in life for them, so you should want the same for yourself.
+Settling is a slippery slope in an unhealthy relationship.
 It’s important to surround yourself with people who support you, lift you up, believe in you, and want the best for you.
 We are a product of our environment, so if you’re surrounded by people telling you that you can’t, won’t or shouldn’t – then you will begin to believe it yourself.